FridaWikell/hangman-game/README.md

 ![Screenshot of the chalkboard area](doc/hangman-game-area.webp)

-The game area were the user initially can see the number of letters the correct answer contains.
+The game area where the user initially can see the number of letters the correct answer contains.
 The hangman is displayed and updated when an incorrect guess is made.
 It's also here the correct guessed letters will appear.
 The number of incorrect guesses are displayed here.

 ### Keyboard

 ![Screenshot of the keyboard](doc/keyboard.webp)

 The keyboard with the letters a-z.
-The user will use this letters to guess which the hidden answer is.
+The user will use these letters to guess what the hidden answer is.
 When a letter is pressed, it becomes disabled until you use the "Start over" button.
-The button resets the game, clear the correct and incorrect guesses and present a new hidden answer.
+The button resets the game, clears the correct and incorrect guesses and presents a new hidden answer.

 ### Footer